danbev/learning-quantum-computing/README.md

 ```
 Notice that this is actually saying that the state of qubit can be represented
 by two values, theta and phi.
 And the state is any point on the sphere.
+Also note that the X axis is the horizontal axis <---->, y is the axis coming
+out towards me, and z is the vertical axis.

 Holding a pen to represent `z` helps me a little, and holding it straight up represent
 θ = 0.
 Now can only move to the right down to π (180 degrees).
 By moving it we